roodrigoc/SNOC/README.md

 ### Advanced features

-- Creation of email groups to allow device alert emails to be directed to specific groups.
+~~ - Creation of email groups to allow device alert emails to be directed to specific groups.~~

-~~- Hide some devices from viewing on the home page.~~
+~~ - Hide some devices from viewing on the home page.~~

+- Basic monitoring with SNMP.

 ## Reporting Bugs
 If you encounter problems with SNOC, please file a github issue.